containers/podman/docs/source/markdown/podman-create.1.md

 Write the pid of the `conmon` process to a file. `conmon` runs in a separate process than Podman, so this is necessary when using systemd to restart Podman containers.

-**--cpu-count**=*limit*

-Limit the number of CPUs available for execution by the container.

-On Windows Server containers, this is approximated as a percentage of total CPU usage.

-On Windows Server containers, the processor resource controls are mutually exclusive, the order of precedence is CPUCount first, then CPUShares, and CPUPercent last.

 **--cpu-period**=*limit*

 Limit the CPU CFS (Completely Fair Scheduler) period